gi-ux/BachelorProject/README.md

 ## Data Collection

-Data are collected through an [existing repository](https://github.com/echen102/COVID-19-TweetIDs) on which a hydration process has been done).
+Data are collected through an [existing repository](https://github.com/echen102/COVID-19-TweetIDs) on which a hydration process has been done.

 ## External Tools